 Rather disappointed with the result of our trip, we return to the palace, where we complain to the hotel owner.
 He maintains, however, that it had been impossible to rent a jeep, which we find rather odd, as we saw several of the kind in Ghanerao the day before.
 Following further discussion, he agrees to charge us only a total of 300 Rs. for our stay, including the meal.

-This evening, he informs us, in the nearby town of Sevantri, a huge festival is going to take place in a Vishnu temple, celebrating the conclusion of the old Hindu year and the beginning of 2049, according to the Hindu calendar.
 Off we go in his car to Sevantri, and beneath a huge banyan fig (Ficus benghalensis), he now commences to cook enormous amounts of food.
 People, passing us on their way to a nearby temple, are very friendly, greeting us with nice smiles.
 Having enjoyed a delicious meal, we rest beneath the fig tree for some time, talking with Sohan Lal.

 After dark, we head for the Vishnu temple, where the New Year is celebrated with music and dancing.
 To the immense relief of my Swedish friends, they learn that no more throwing of dyes is going to take place!